Home

 Introduction to Bates College

 Located in Lewiston, Maine, Bates College is a nationally renowned college of the liberal arts and sciences.
 Among the first U.S. colleges to admit women and people of color, Bates was founded to challenge social hierarchies.
 The college today remains committed to inclusion, equity, and the belief that education can shape lives and build a more just world.
 This commitment to access has successfully removed barriers to education.
-Bates provides 100% of students’ demonstrated financial need.
+Bates meets 100% of students’ demonstrated financial need.

-Educating approximately 1,800 students annually, Bates students thrive in a close-knit, residential community where the 9-to-1 student-to-faculty ratio ensures personal mentorship from professors who are accomplished scholars in their disciplines.
-Offering 37 majors, the curriculum emphasizes interdisciplinary learning, independent scholarship, and global perspectives, culminating in a senior thesis or capstone project.
-The academic calendar features two traditional semesters, as well as a spring Short Term that allows students to focus intensively on a single topic, often involving fieldwork opportunities locally, nationally, or abroad.
-Nearly 60 percent of students pursue study-abroad opportunities while at Bates, and financial aid recipients are able to use their aid to support their off-campus study program.
+Academics at Bates feature interdisciplinary learning, faculty-mentored research, and global perspectives, culminating in a senior thesis or capstone project developed alongside a faculty mentor.
+The academic calendar features two traditional semesters, as well as a spring Short Term that allows students to focus intensively on a single topic, often courses developed in partnership with the Tuck School of Business at Dartmouth, courses taught by leaders and practitioners their fields, and opportunities for fieldwork locally, nationally, or abroad.
+Nearly 60 percent of students pursue study-abroad opportunities while at Bates, and financial aid recipients are able to use their aid to support their off-campus study programs.

 Preparing leaders sustained by a love of learning and a commitment to responsible stewardship of the wider world, Bates is a college for coming times.